-I’ve been making this loaf for longer than I care to remember, a consistent sellout at Marlow’s Artisan Food Market and a family favourite.
+I’ve been making this loaf for longer than I care to remember; it’s a firm family favourite.
 This is a delicious and nutritious wholegrain loaf.
-It’s much healthier than your average sourdough bread.
-Contains less carbohydrate, it’s lower in gluten, has more fibre and in general keeps you fuller for longer.
+It’s much healthier than your average sourdough bread, containing fewer carbohydrates, less gluten, and more fibre, which generally keeps you feeling fuller for longer.

-Rugbrød, this seeded-sourdough loaf is a staple of Danish cuisine, served at lunch and celebrations such as Christmas and Easter.
-It is a dense and long-lasting loaf, with malty and slightly sour notes, with a ragged crust and moist but textured crumb.
-It is just perfect for open sandwiches.
-The huge advantage of this bread is that it stays fresh for days, the reason being it contains so much water.
-Not only that it’s lovely toasted too.
+Rugbrød, this seeded sourdough loaf, is a staple of Danish cuisine, often served at lunches and celebrations such as Christmas and Easter.
+It is a dense, long-lasting loaf with malty and slightly sour notes, featuring a ragged crust and a moist yet textured crumb.
+It’s absolutely perfect for open sandwiches.
+One of the great advantages of this bread is that it stays fresh for days, thanks to its high water content.
+Not only that, but it’s also lovely toasted.

-Proving time can vary, for me this took 1 hour and 45 minutes to get to this stage, with a room temperature of 21.5°C.
+Proving time can vary, for me it takes 1 hour and 30 minutes to get to this stage, with a room temperature of 21.5°C. Cracks have appeared on the surface, so it’s time to bake.
+The optimum temperature for making and proving sourdough is 18°C-23°C.

 Danish Sourdough Rye Bread (Rugbrød)